 HeV and NiV occur naturally as viruses of fruit bats commonly known as 'flying foxes'.
 These are members of the genus Pteropus, family Pteropodidae.
 Antibodies to HeV are found in all four Australian pteropus species with seroprevalence varying over time and location.
 Serological surveys of antibodies to NiV show seroprevalences up to 75% in Malaysian pteropid bats (Sohayati et al., 2011; 2013).
-Antibodies to NiV or putative closely related viruses have subsequently been detected in pteropid bats over much of their geographical range: in Bangladesh, Cambodia (Olson et al., 2002; Reynes et al., 2005).
-Indonesia (Sendow et al., 2006), Madagascar (lehle et al., 2007) and Thailand (Wacharapluesadee et al., 2005).
+Antibodies to NiV or putative closely related viruses have subsequently been detected in pteropid bats over much of their geographical range: in Bangladesh, Cambodia (Olson et al., 2002; Reynes et al., 2005), Indonesia (Sendow et al., 2006), Madagascar (Iehle et al., 2007) and Thailand (Wacharapluesadee et al., 2005).
 HeV has been isolated from Australian flying foxes (Halpin et al., 2000), and NiV from flying foxes from Malaysia and Cambodia (Chua et al., 2002; Reynes et al., 2005; Sohayati et al., 2011).
-NiV RNA has been detected by reverse-transcription polymerase chain reaction (RT-PCR) in pteropid bat urine, saliva and blood in Thailand (Wacharapluesadee & Hemachudha, 2007; Wacharapluesadee et al., 2008).
+NiV RNA has been detected by reverse-transcription polymerase chain reaction (RT-PCR) in pteropid bat urine, saliva and blood in Thailand (Wacharapluesadee & Hemachudha, 2007; Wacharapluesadee et al., 2005).
 In Ghana, 39% of Eidolon helvum, a non-pteropus fruit bat, had NiV reactive antibodies (Hayman et al., 2008).
+Henipavirus-like sequences were also obtained from Eidolon helvum in Ghana (Hayman et al., 2008).
 The detection of antibodies to and sequences of henipaviruses in African bats suggests that the range of potential NiV infections may be wider than previously thought, though no human cases of NiV have been reported from any region other than South-East Asia.